 All employers need to comply with the Equality Act, and it’s sensible to put together an equal opportunities policy to formalise your approach.
-We’ve partnered with LHS Solicitors’ elXtr platform to bring you a free equal opportunities policy template.
+We’ve teamed up with Clarkslegal LLP to bring you an equal opportunities policy template that you can customise to make sure that it works for you.

 - Redundancy policy template for small businesses